farcasterxyz/hub-monorepo/packages/hub-nodejs/docs/Client.md

 ### submitMessage

 Submits a new message to the Hub.
-Basic authentication may be required by the Hub.
+A Hub can choose to require basic authentication or enforce IP-based rate limits for messages accepted over this endpoint from clients.

 #### Usage